 \section{Finite-size clusters}

 In this paper, we use both ED and DMRG to do the tori calculations.
 These tori are made of two dimension clusters (which are shown in Fig.~\ref{fig:AppClusters}) under periodic boundary conditions.
 In order to get unbiased extrapolations, the geometries of tori are important.
 Since $120^0$ Neel order and stripe order are the two competing magnetic phases, they need to be considered on an equal footing.
-Therefore, almost all of geometries (except for the 48-site one) we chose are commensurate to the $120^{0}$ antiferromagnetic order, i.e. they have two K momentum points in the Brillouin zone (BZ).
+Therefore, almost all the geometries (except for the 48-site geometry) we chose are commensurate to the $120^{0}$ antiferromagnetic order, i.e. they have two K momentum points in the Brillouin zone (BZ).
 And all the clusters with even sites are also commensurate to the collinear or stripe order.
-We also note that the 36-site and 48-site clusters have both three M points in the BZ, while other clusters with even sites only have one M point in the BZ.
-As a consequence of that, the square sublattice magnetization for stripe phase on 36-site torus is overestimate than other system sizes (like 18, 24, 30), as can be seen in Fig.~\ref{fig:MagneticOrders} of main text.
+We also note that the 36-site and 48-site clusters have both three M points in the BZ, while other clusters with even sites have only one M point in the BZ.
+As a consequence of that, the square sublattice magnetization for the stripe phase on the 36-site torus is overestimated compared to other system sizes (such as 18, 24, 30), as can be seen in Fig.~\ref{fig:MagneticOrders} of the main text.
 One should also note that the 24-site cluster we use here is different from those in Ref.~\cite{Kawamura2015}.

-For the tori smaller or equal to 30 sites, we use exact diagonalization to do the calculations.
-While for 36-site and 48-site clusters, we use SU(2) DMRG by keeping as many as $8000$ U(1)-equivalent states to do the calculations.
+For the tori smaller than or equal to 30 sites, we use exact diagonalization to do the calculations, while for the 36- and 48-site clusters we use SU(2) DMRG by keeping as many as $8000$ U(1)-equivalent states to do the calculations.
 The truncation errors are less than $5\times 10^{-5}$ in all calculations.